 Are Milk Cartons Recyclable?
 Can Other Food And Beverage Cartons Be Recycled?

-Milk Cartons and other refrigerated cartons are made of paper and plastic and there are recycling methods that separate them and reuse them.
-Shelf stable cartons that can hold things like vegetable purees, soups, broths, milk, juice, and water are made mostly from paper with a thin layer of plastic and aluminum.
-There are recycling process that separate and reuse the contents of these cartons as well.
+The second type is sometimes called Tetra Pak, or aseptic cartons or even drink cartons.
+The shelf stable cartons that can hold things like vegetable purees, soups, broths, milk, juice, and water are made mostly from paper with a thin layer of plastic and aluminum.
+There are recycling processes that separate and reuse the contents of these cartons as well.
+Even juice boxes can go through this recycling process.

 You can watch a quick video about how recycled cartons become new products here: